-Guidance: Privacy policies address how companies collect, manage, use, and secure information about users as well as information provided by users.
-Given this, we expect companies to ensure that users can easily locate the policy and to make an effort to help users understand what they mean.
+Indicator guidance: Privacy policies address how companies collect, manage, use, and secure information about users as well as information provided by users.
+Given this, companies should ensure that users can easily locate the policy and to make an effort to help users understand what they mean.